lethaitongg/nestjsDemo/README.md

 ## Configuration

-Add your application configuration to your `.local.env` file in the root of your project:
+Add your application configuration to your `.env.local` file in the root of your project:

 ```shell
 DB_TYPE=YOUR_DATABASE_TYPE